gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-03/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-data-storage/pull/12: We've added four new modules:
+  https://github.com/gruntwork-io/module-data-storage/pull/12: We&apos;ve added four new modules:

 1. [lambda-create-snapshot](https://github.com/gruntwork-io/module-data-storage/tree/master/modules/lambda-create-snapshot): A lambda function that runs on a scheduled basis to take snapshots of an RDS DB.
-Useful if the once-nightly snapshots aren't enough and, even more importantly, this is the first step if you want to backup your snapshots to another AWS account.
+Useful if the once-nightly snapshots aren&apos;t enough and, even more importantly, this is the first step if you want to backup your snapshots to another AWS account.

 1. [lambda-share-snapshot](https://github.com/gruntwork-io/module-data-storage/tree/master/modules/lambda-share-snapshot): A lambda function that can share an RDS snapshot with another AWS account.
 This is the second step in backing up your snapshots to another AWS account.

 1. [lambda-copy-snapshot](https://github.com/gruntwork-io/module-data-storage/tree/master/modules/lambda-copy-shared-snapshot): A lambda function that runs on a scheduled basis to make a local copies of RDS snapshots shared from an external AWS account.
-This is the third step and it needs to run in the AWS account you're using to backup your snapshots.
+This is the third step and it needs to run in the AWS account you&apos;re using to backup your snapshots.

 1. [lambda-cleanup-snapshots](https://github.com/gruntwork-io/module-data-storage/tree/master/modules/lambda-cleanup-snapshots): A lambda function that runs on a scheduled basis to delete old RDS snapshots.
 You configure it with a maximum number of snapshots to keep, and once that number is exceeded, it deletes the oldest snapshots.
 This is useful to keep the number of snapshots from step 1 and 3 above from getting out of hand.